kai-wang/sqlx_sqlite/README.md

 Prerequsite

-Create a local db by running sqlite
+Create a empty sqlite database in the current directory by running sqlite

 sqlite3 test.db "VACUUM;"